 Coordinates: (WGS84) N62° 11.6893' E22° 26.9694'

 Campfire sites, dry toilets and wells in Salomaa and Nummikangas.
 The water in Salomaa well should be boiled before drinking.
-There is also an area for tents and an accessible dry toilet in Salomaa.
+There is also an area for tents and an accessible dry toilet and camp fire shelter in Salomaa.
 Please bring your own toilet paper.

 Kauhaneva-Pohjankangas National Park is one of the most unspoilt wilderness destinations in Southern Finland with its mires and arid pine heaths.
 The best views over Kauhaneva raised bog can be enjoyed from the viewing tower in Nummikangas.